mja65/Emu68-Imager/docs/included.md

 - 7Zip - Copyright (C) 2024 Igor Pavlov.
 7zip is free software licenced under the GNU LGPL license.
 Both the binaries and the source code can be obtained from [https://www.7-zip.org/](https://www.7-zip.org/).
 Licence information is available at [https://www.7-zip.org/license.txt](https://www.7-zip.org/license.txt) and is also included in the 7ZLicense sub-folder in the Programs Folder.
 - Roadshow Demo - Included with permission from Olaf Barthel and Andreas Magerl.
 Please consider supporting the developers by purchasing the full version from [http://roadshow.apc-tcp.de/](http://roadshow.apc-tcp.de)
 - Picasso96 configuration file - Included with permission from Jens Schönfeld.
-Free version is downloaded from aminet and installed.
-Jens would like it noted:
+The free version of Picasso96 (P96) is downloaded from aminet and installed.
+  Jens would like it to be noted:
+> [!IMPORTANT]
-    - The only location to purchase a legal copy of P96 is Individual Computers.
+> The only location to purchase a legal copy of P96 is Individual Computers.
-    - no other emulation package can claim to have a "legal copy" of P96 You can purchase the full version of P96 at their shop: [https://icomp.de/shop-icomp/en/news.html](https://icomp.de/shop-icomp/en/news.html)
+> no other emulation package can claim to have a "legal copy" of P96 You can purchase the full version of P96 at their shop: [https://icomp.de/shop-icomp/en/news.html](https://icomp.de/shop-icomp/en/news.html)
 - ArewePal - Created by Tom-Cat
 - CE - Created by Tom-Cat